Refill at rate; capacity = burst.

 On a steady pattern, all four look identical.
 The differences only emerge when traffic gets bursty — that's why it's an interesting comparison.

-1. Token Bucket and GCRA admit one per spike; Leaky Bucket gradually drains; Sliding Window's denial bars cluster at window edges.tat-now — that's the entire state for GCRA, one number.Refill at rate; capacity = burst.
+1. Token Bucket and GCRA admit one per spike; Leaky Bucket gradually drains; Sliding Window's denial bars cluster at window edges. - 4Watch the STATE readouts: tokens dripping, queue draining, sample count rising, and GCRA's

 Queue drains at rate; reject when full.